 is considered by many nutritionists/scientists/vets to be very limited for overall nutrient balance.
 Nutritionists can’t use results for balancing a horse’s intake or consider hair testing credible in the face of such significant research.

-Even selenium results via hair testing is debatable.
-Veterinarian and nutritionist Sarah Ralston has concerns.
+Selenium results via hair testing is debated.
+Veterinarian and nutritionist Dr Sarah Ralston has concerns.
 Ralston, a faculty member at Rutgers University, agrees that hair analysis may be “vaguely useful” for selenium status, but believes values from blood samples are more representative of true levels.
 Dr Eleanor Kellon VMD recommends a whole blood sample.